juanis2112/Spyder-Workshop/README.md

     inplace=True)
 ```

-9. Plot the data of the `temperature_c` column versus the `date` column to see how temperature changes over time:
+9. Plot the temperature versus the date to see how temperature changes over time:

 ```python
 weather_data_ordered.plot(
     x='date', y='temperature_c', color='red', figsize=(15, 8))
 ```

-10. Open Spyder's Plots pane, in the same top-right section of the interface as the Variable Explorer, to view your figure.
+10. Open the Plots pane, in the same top-right section of the interface as the Variable Explorer, to view your figure.

-11. Now, try plotting the same columns using only the data from 2006.
+11. Now, try plotting the temperature versus the date using only the data from 2006.

-12. Plot `temperature_c` and `humidity` versus the `date` in the same plot to examine how both variables change over the years:
+12. Plot temperature and humidity versus the date in the same plot to examine how both variables change over time:

 ```python
 weather_data_ordered.plot(